C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 ### Motivation
 After 14 years of excessive THC consumption, the negative symptoms of drug abuse clearly outweigh its positive side effects.
 As part of a psychiatric treatment and a cold withdrawal, I would like to understand on a neuro-biological level what effects years of abuse of various drugs have on the mammalian brain.

-Mixed consumption of nicotine, cannabis, MDMA, psylocybin and LSD is not harmless and can have devastating consequences.
+Mixed consumption of Nicotine, Cannabis, MDMA, Psylocybin and LSD is not harmless and can have devastating consequences.

 I'm not trying to say drugs are bad (m'kay).
 I spent a lot of time enjoying my life.
 Excessive consume over years, however, is and always will be toxic to you, your body and your mental health.
-Trust me, I've been there and I'm not going back.
-Drugs ruined my life.

 ### ADHD
 ADHD often correlates with substance abuse.
 People who suffer from ADHD should be extra cautious when dealing with drugs.